mbvangijzen/IDRS-package/README.md

 # IDRS
 ## What is IDRS?
 IDRS is a package for solving large and sparse nonsymmetric linear systems fo equations.
+The "IDR" in the names denotes Induced Dimension Reduction.
+The "S" stand for the iteration parameter s.
+This parameter determines the amount of vector operations and storage required by the method.
+A larger s normally increases the rate of convergence, but comes at the price of more memory usage and computations per iteration.
+For most problems a small value of s (for exampel 2 or 4) gives the best compromise.
+IDR-methods use a recursion depth of s+2.
+This in contrast to the well known three-term recursion method BiCGSTAB and the long recursion method GMRES.